Back to blogHFNC vs BiPAP guideline comparison

 • Mask fit first; start around IPAP/EPAP ≈ 10/5 cmH₂O.

-• Increase by 2–3 cmH₂O every ~5 min to achieve comfort & target tidal volume.
+• Increase by 2–3 cmH₂O every ~5 minutes to improve comfort and target ventilation.

 Monitoring, Failure, and Escalation

-• Reassess within 30–60 minutes of initiation; check RR, work of breathing, mental status, gas exchange.
+• Reassess within 30–60 minutes of initiation; check respiratory rate, work of breathing, mental status, and gas exchange.

-• HFNC failure indicators: persistent hypoxemia despite high FiO₂/flows, rising PaCO₂, worsening distress or mental status → consider NIV or intubation.
+• HFNC failure indicators: persistent hypoxemia despite high FiO₂ and flows, rising PaCO₂, worsening distress, or mental status decline → consider NIV or intubation.

-• NIV failure indicators: worsening acidosis (e.g., pH < 7.25 despite escalation), persistent hypoxemia, inability to tolerate mask/interface, or airway protection issues → prepare for intubation.
+• NIV failure indicators: worsening acidosis (for example pH < 7.25 despite escalation), persistent hypoxemia, inability to tolerate the interface, or airway protection issues → prepare for intubation.

-• Contraindications: airway protection failure, severe hemodynamic instability, facial trauma (NIV), untreated pneumothorax (NIV), etc.
+• Contraindications matter: airway protection failure, severe hemodynamic instability, facial trauma for NIV, untreated pneumothorax for NIV, and other scenario-specific issues.

 What’s New in 2024–2025?

 Recent trials refine selection rather than replace best practice.
-RENOVATE (2024) broadly supported HFNC non‑inferiority vs NIV in acute hypoxemia, with uncertainty in immunocompromised and COPD subgroups.
-A 2024 AECOPD RCT found higher failure/intubation with HFNC vs NIV, reinforcing NIV as first‑line for hypercapnic COPD.
-A 2025 post‑extubation trial in obesity showed similar re‑intubation but better tolerance and shorter ICU stay with HFNC.
+RENOVATE (2024) broadly supported HFNC non-inferiority vs NIV in acute hypoxemia, with uncertainty in immunocompromised and COPD subgroups.
+A 2024 AECOPD RCT found higher failure and intubation with HFNC vs NIV, reinforcing NIV as first-line for hypercapnic COPD.
+A 2025 post-extubation trial in obesity showed similar re-intubation but better tolerance and shorter ICU stay with HFNC.

 FAQ